lowleveldesign/process-governor/README.md

   -?
 Show this message and exit
 ```

+**REMEMBER to always use procgov with the same bitness as your application.**

 You may set limits on a newly created process or on an already running one.
 To **attach to a process** use the **-p|--pid** switch, eg. `procgov --maxmem 40M --pid 1234`.
 To **start a new process** with the limits applied, just pass the process image path and its arguments as procgov arguments, eg. `procgov --maxmem 40M c:\temp\test.exe arg1 arg2"`.

 Finally, it is possible to **run procgov always when a given process starts**.
 When you use the **--install** switch Process Governor will add a special key to the **Image File Execution Options** in the registry, so that it will always start before your chosen process.
 To install Process Governor for a test.exe process, use the following command: `procgov --install --maxmem 40M test.exe`.
 You may later remove this installation by using the **--uninstall** switch, eg. `procgov --uninstall test.exe`.